Specialist Appointments Sample Clauses

 Specialist Appointments.
 When an employee's Doctor refers the employee to a Specialist then any necessary travel time, to a maximum of twenty-one point six (21.6) [twenty-two point five (22.5) effective September 1, 2013) work hours, for the employee to visit such Specialist shall be paid for and deducted from sick leave credits.

 Specialist Appointments.
 The Company will provide unpaid time off if it is necessary for an employee to attend appointments with a medical specialist.
-Employees will endeavour, where possible, to arrange for such appointments outside of working hours.
+Employees will endeavor, where possible, to arrange for such appointments outside of working hours.

 Specialist Appointments.
-Where a full time regular employee is required to attend a specialist appointment, outside the immediate area during work hours, attendance at such appointment shall be without loss of pay, under the following conditions:
+Where a full time regular employee is required to attend a specialist appointment, outside the immediate area during work hours, attendance at such appointment shall be without loss of pay, under the following conditions: i.
+The employee has been referred by the employee’s family doctor to a medical doctor who is a Specialist; ii.
+No medical doctor who is a Specialist in the particular field required is practicing locally; iii.
+A maximum of one paid day per event or consultation will be in place.

 Specialist Appointments